Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Model of evaporation with regularized center: Non-self-similar case

-To summarize, in Kaminaga's self-similar spacetime, if the value of charge is small, the repeller and the attractor of outgoing null geodesics exist and they coincide with the outer and inner homothetic Killing horizons.
-If the constant $\ell$ is introduced, the singularity completely vanishes, while the temporal repeller and attractor are present for certain range of $v$.
-The absence of the temporary repeller/attractor for highly charged case, $q=0.9$, in the regularized spacetimes is understood from the absence of the homothetic Killing horizons in the case $\ell=0$.
-We do not present the Penrose diagrams for the right panels of Figs.~\ref{geodesic_AH_q07_linearmass} and \ref{geodesic_AH_q09_linearmass} here, because they are similar to the one that will be drawn in a slightly different setup below.
+To summarize, by introducing the constant regularization scale $\ell$, the singularity completely vanishes, while the temporal repeller and attractor are present for certain range of $v$ for small $q$.
+The absence of the temporary repeller/attractor for a large $q$ in the regularized spacetime is understood from the absence of the homothetic Killing horizons in the unregularized case.
+We do not present the Penrose diagrams for Fig.~\ref{geodesic_AH_linearmass} here, because they are similar to the one that will be drawn in a slightly different setup below.